Jalen12345/SummarAIze/progress_report.md

 - The design and scoping are complete; focus is now on the following implementation details:
     1. Creating a dynamic front-end interface using JavaScript for a chat-based interface within the extension.
         - Display question responses sent from the back-end.
-    2. Implementing Web Scraper using the Beautiful Soup package in Python.
-    3. Creating a back-end server in Flask to:
+    2. Creating a back-end server in Flask to:
         - Run web scraper to gather relevant text from the HTML of a webpage.
         - Parse question inputs from the front-end.
         - Formulate OpenAI API requests.